 Is it a good time to file to have my time-sharing rights established with my child?

 Unlike divorce cases, if you are interested in filing to establish time-sharing, for a child born outside of wed-lock, we believe the time is now!
 We look forward to assisting our clients in establishing their time-sharing, begin the bond of Fatherhood with their child, and establish a schedule which is in the best interests of the child.
 It is never best to wait in these situations.
 In fact, even if the Father and Mother are on good terms, we encourage you to establish a parenting plan which details your responsibilities to one another and the child.
 When the parents have a written established plan, it can ease tensions if there are disagreements, and can help keep minor disagreements from becoming irreparable differences which result in one parent isolating the child from the other.

 Will I receive alimony/Will I have to pay alimony?

 This is very individual to each marriage.
-Alimony is a possibility on a short term basis, during the divorce proceeding even for very short marriages.
-Alimony payments are not only for the wealthy, and can be ordered in amounts as low as $150.00 (or less) a month, or as high (or more) than $10,000.00 a month.
-This issue is completely based upon your situation.
+Alimony is a possibility on a short term basis, during the divorce proceeding, even for very short marriages.
+Alimony payments are not only for the wealthy, and can be ordered in amounts as low as $100.00 a month, or as high $10,000.00 a month.
+This issue is based entirely upon your individual case.
 There are not set limits on the amount that can be ordered.
 There are many different forms of alimony, and some or all may not apply.
-If you are being asked to pay alimony, our goal is to demonstrate that you do not have the ability to pay, due to financial obligations or lack of income, and that the other party does not have the need for the payment of alimony.
+If you are being asked to pay alimony, but cannot afford to do so, our goal is to demonstrate that you do not have the ability to pay, due to financial obligations or lack of income; and that the other party does not have the need for the payment of alimony.
 If you are requesting alimony, we need to demonstrate both your need for the alimony as well as the other party’s ability to pay the alimony to you.
-The opportunity for proving your case to the Court exists in accurately completing your financial disclosures, turning in your paperwork timely, and complying with all discovery requests directed to you.
+To prove your case in Court it is important to accurately complete your financial disclosures, turn in your paperwork timely, and comply with all discovery requests directed to you.